pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [Skyrim Project Optimization SE](https://www.nexusmods.com/skyrimspecialedition/mods/14084): Download ESL version not because it is ESL but because it has USSEP changes.\
 [eFPS - Exterior FPS boost](https://www.nexusmods.com/skyrimspecialedition/mods/54907)\
 [Unofficial eFPS Patches](https://www.nexusmods.com/skyrimspecialedition/mods/70176): Choose auto-selected patch(Trees of Riverwood - Happy Little Trees) in the installer.

+## OpenComposite
+[Skyrim VR OpenComposite Fixes Custom Build](https://www.nexusmods.com/skyrimspecialedition/mods/85389): (Optional) It improves performance for the OpenXR devices such as Meta Quest by skipping SteamVR(OpenVR) layer.
+Download the Main and OpenComposite_SkyUIVR_Fix.
+Use Root builder.
+A downside is that you cannot name your character in game because it does not have VR keyboard.
+You will have to use its INI if you have to name your character.
+I do not mind personally.

 ## New Contents
 [Alternate Start - Live Another Life - SSE](https://www.nexusmods.com/skyrimspecialedition/mods/272?tab=files&file_id=175926): Download 4.1.4 (pre-AE version).
 You must extract BSA when you install the mod.
 Also, you have to disable VR playroom in SkyrimVR INI to make the mod work.\